 Looking to get lost and “find yourself”?
-The Ultimate Mirror Maze is sure to deliver with over 2000 square feet of thousands of mirrors reflecting endless hallways that are in reality dead ends!
+The Ultimate Mirror Maze is sure to deliver.
+The maze features over 2000 square feet of thousands of mirrors, reflecting endless hallways that are in reality dead ends!
 Whether you’re wandering backward or forward, you may never know!
 The Mirror Maze is sure to enchant you with a unique experience every time!

 Feeling like a super stealthy spy?
-Test your skills in The Vault laser beam-challenge by navigating your way through their state-of-the-art laser-alarm system while the clock ticks!
+Test your skills in The Vault laser beam-challenge.
+Can you navigate your way through their state-of-the-art laser-alarm system while the clock ticks?!

 Enjoy an all-day pass to both attractions for just $10*!

 Willy’s Mini Golf